CKs-Technology-News/PrivacyTools/NOPE.md

 - [Neeva](https://neeva.com/) – 5 Dollars a month for a search engine.
 Say no more.
 The search engine will be at the beginning free and later they take money.
 - [NordVPN](https://nordvpn.com/) – Two seconds Telegram search and you find cracked accounts in mass, if they cannot even protect customers data against leaks then how good they can be in terms of security?
 No leaks for e.g. Mullvad (just saying).
 - [NvidiaRTX-LHRv2Unlocker](https://github.com/BySergeyDev/NvidiaRTX-LHRv2Unlocker) – Does not work and contains Malware.
-- [Privacy R Us](https://privacyrus.io/) – Custom Mobile Phones focused on FOSS and privacy.
-They use GrapheneOS as OS.
-- [YubiKey](https://www.techdirt.com/articles/20160515/02094934446/bad-news-two-factor-authentication-pioneer-yubikey-drops-open-source-pgp-proprietary-version.shtml) – The YubiKey is a one-time password device for secure login with two-factor authentication.
-- [ethical.net](https://ethical.net/) - How ethical it is to include trackers in your website?
-Get lost.
-- [freezer-life](https://freezer.life/) & [Bot](https://t.me/Deez_BIB_bot) – The website says "does not work" but last time I checked it, it worked fine.
-The project is not maintained anymore.
-- [gtkcord3](https://github.com/diamondburned/gtkcord3) – Just keep in mind, using 3rd party Discord clients can result in your account being banned, but this is rarely enforced by Discord.
-- [iodéOS](https://blog.jolla.com/suomenlinna/) – Based on [LineageOS](https://github.com/iodeOS/ota).
-The OS and their ad-blocker itself is [not FOSS](https://github.com/iodeOS), they only release why this is listed is beause some of their apps as [FOSS](https://forum.xda-developers.com/t/rom-fp4-11-0-iodeos-lineageos-18-1-microg-adblocker-02-02-2022.4397481/).
-- [kvak](https://kvak.io/) – Not private enough and therefore not real benefit over already listed solutions.
-- [Matrix (Protocol)](https://matrix.org/) – An open network for secure, decentralized communication.
-Read [this](https://gitlab.com/libremonde-org/papers/research/privacy-matrix.org/-/blob/master/part1/README.md) and the [response](https://matrix.org/~matthew/Response_to_-_Notes_on_privacy_and_data_collection_of_Matrix.pdf).
-You can find a list of public home servers over [here](https://austinhuang.me/matrix-homeservers.html).
-Matrix is [questionable](https://lemmy.ml/post/134488).
-Group calls via VOIP have [no authentication](https://github.com/vector-im/element-web/issues/13074) currently, meaning that non room participants can also join the calls.
-We recommend that you do not use this feature for the time being.
-    - [Cinny](https://zulip.com/) – Imagine a Matrix client where you can enjoy the conversation using simple, elegant and secure interface protected by e2ee with the power of open source.
-    - [Commune Chat](https://commune.chat/) – Commune unifies chat, email and forums into one powerful tool.
-    - [Element](https://element.io/) – All-in-one secure chat app for teams, friends and organizations.
-Keeps conversations in your control, safe from data-mining and ads.
-[End-to-end encryption](https://blog.cryptoaustralia.org.au/2017/03/21/run-your-end-to-end-encrypted-chat-server-matrix-riot/).
-A list of official clients can be found [here](https://matrix.org/clients/).
-Profile pictures, reactions, and nicknames are not encrypted this among the fact that encryption is by default enabled for everything is the main reason why I do not list it.
-    - [Nheko](https://github.com/Nheko-Reborn/nheko) – Desktop client for Matrix using Qt and C++17.
-    - [Privacy research on Matrix.org](https://gitlab.com/libremonde-org/papers/research/privacy-matrix.org) – Small research project on Matrix.org. - **controversial**
-    - [SchildiChat (Android)](https://github.com/SchildiChat/SchildiChat-android) – Based on Element, with a more traditional instant messaging.
-    - [The Grid protocol](https://github.com/thegridprotocol/home) – The Grid is a Push-Native, Federated and Decentralized Event bus designed around privacy (EU GDPR) and self-hosting.
-It is an alternative protocol to Matrix. - **controversial**
-    - [gomuks](https://maunium.net/go/gomuks) – A terminal based Matrix client written in Go.
-    - [syphon](https://github.com/syphon-org/syphon) – A privacy focused Matrix client, not often updated and slower than e.g. FluffyChat.
-    - [weechat-matrix](https://github.com/poljar/weechat-matrix) – Weechat Matrix protocol script written in Python.
 - [Odysee](https://lemmy.ml/post/67875) – [Odysee](https://tosdr.org/en/service/2391) is a video platform backed by the creators of lbry and uses the lbry blockchain protocol.
 Unlisted due to [privacy concerns](https://lemmy.cat/post/3188), beginners [mistakes](https://twitter.com/CKsTechNews/status/1486817941534527492) and [tracking cookies](https://lemmy.ml/post/116308) which make it hard or even impossible to use with e.g. Tor.
     - [lbry for Android](https://github.com/lbryio/lbry-fdroid) – The rumours that the F-Droid Clients containing [telemetry are wrong](https://github.com/lbryio/lbry-android/issues/1047), the app itself has no anti-features.
 - Pidgen + [Lurch1317: A new pidgin plugin with strong crypto for deniablity (WIP)](https://github.com/hardenedvault/lurch/blob/lurch1317/README-lurch1317.md) – Same like Briar it does not make you fully anonym which most people want and prefer using an IM.
 You still leak metadata during file-transfer.